Hello there! I’m Gurke, a ranged DPS for Method.

-Highly Mobile - Evoker is probably 1 of, if not the most mobile ranged class in the game.
+Highly Mobile - Evoker is probably one of, if not the most mobile ranged class in the game.
 Through the use of our ability Hover, we can cast almost all of our abilities while moving.
 The only abilities we cannot cast while moving are our 2 empowered abilities, Fire Breath and Eternity Surge.

 Unique Mastery - Evokers have an interesting mastery called Giantkiller, meaning we do more damage to enemies based on their current health.
 The higher the health, the more damage we deal.
 This makes Evokers exceptionally strong at the start of a fight and excellent at handling new targets, an example being a high-priority add that just spawned and needs to die fast; an example of this would be the Dutiful Attendant in Castle Nathria.

 Large Utility Toolkit - Evokers have a variety of abilities to provide assistance to your allies.
 This can be done through off-healing, debuff removal, and unique positioning abilities such as Rescue to help your allies out of a tough situation.
 Additionally, we also bring the raid buff Blessing of the Bronze, which reduces the cooldown of major movement abilities for all party and raid members by 15%.

 Squishy - Evoker is weak in the defensive department compared to other ranged DPS classes.
 We only have 1 real defensive, which is Obsidian Scales.
 Besides that, we also have the ability Renewing Blaze, which is like a much weaker version of the old mage spell Rewind Time.
 Compare this to something like a warlock; we might struggle to survive in certain situations at the end game.
 Standing in a one-shot mechanic is not something we can expect to survive - we’ll have to make use of our superb mobility instead.

 Lower Casting Range - Evoker only has a 25-yard casting range; this puts it in a weird position where we have to almost stand between the ranged camp and melee camp, as most casters have a 35-40 yard casting range.